BitDevsNYC/BitDevsNYC.github.io/_posts/2024-06-27-bitcoin-developers’-socratic-seminar-136.md

 ---

 ## Announcements
-Please join us for our next Socratic Seminar.
+Please join us for our next Socratic Seminar, hosted at PubKey!
 A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.

-If you can't make it to the main event please join us at [PUBKEY](https://pubkey.bar/home) around 9:30PM.

 Follow New York BitDevs on [Twitter](https://x.com/BitDevsNYC)